angus-lherrou/indigo/README.md

 # Why the name?

-Indigo is my favorite color, and I don't care about character counts.
+Nila comes from the Sanskrit word नील _nīla_, which was borrowed through Persian into Arabic as the word for the color indigo.
+Indigo is my favorite color.
+I also have a friend named Nila who gave her permission to have this project named after her.

 # License